puzrin/reflow_micro/doc/calibration.md

 ## Temperature controller

-The default settings already work well for the PCB-based heater, so there's a good chance you won't need to touch the ADRC values.
+The default settings are for MCPCB-based heater, so there's a good chance you won't need to touch the ADRC values.

-If you're using a custom-size heater, head to the controller calibration page and follow the steps below.
+For an MCH-based heater, or if you change the heater size, follow the instructions below.

-To see more details, enable debug info on the `Settings` page.
+- Enable debug info on the `Settings` page.

-### Run step response test
+### Run a step response test

 This automatically estimates the head response time and scale factor.

 - Wait until the hotplate cools back to room temperature.
-If it was warm, give it 10-15 minutes.
+If it was warm, give it 10-15 minutes, or use the cooling fan.
-- In the `Auto tuning` section set the power just like you did for the sensor bake.
+- In the `Auto tuning` section, set the power as you did for the sensor bake.
   Press `Run` and wait for it to finish.

-### Tune N param
+### Tune N/M parameters

+- Set `M` = 2 and don't change it.
-- In the `Test controller` section set the temperature to about 150°C and press `Run`.
+- In the `Test controller` section, set the temperature to the main working range, depending on heater type (170-210°C), and press `Run`.
-- Increase `N` until you see oscillations, then dial it back by roughly 10-15%.

-No need to restart the test after every tweak - just press `Save`.

-Re-check the behavior with a small 10°C step:

-- Set 140°C, then bump it to 150°C again.
-- Make sure the temperature reaches the target without oscillations.

-### Tune M param

-You probably won't need to touch this.
-If you see large power swings at a stable temperature, try increasing `M`.
-If the response feels sluggish, decrease `M`.
-Power jitter should usually stay within about 20% (+/-10%).

-In most cases, tuning `N` alone is enough.
+- When the temperature stabilizes, start increasing `N` from 10 until you see power jitter > 20% in debug info.
+- After jitter appears, reduce `N` by 10-20%.

+Usually, this is OK:

+- MCPCB head: `M = 2`, `N = 50`.
+- MCH head: `M = 2`, `N = 60`.